-There are various types of wireless technology that are deployed in businesses based on their capabilities and functionalities.
+There are various types of wireless technologies that are deployed in businesses based on their capabilities and functionalities.
 Listed below are the different types of wireless networks and their wireless distribution method.

 - Wireless Personal Area Network (WPAN) – usually serves home networks that cater to a person, such as Bluetooth connectivity of a headset or wireless mouse to a laptop.

-- Wireless Local Area Network (WLAN) – defined as connecting at least two end-devices such as laptops, mobile phones, or wireless printers via a wireless network using high-frequency signals connected to an access point which also serves as a gateway to the Internet or business network.
+- Wireless Local Area Network (WLAN) – Wireless LAN connects at least two end-devices such as laptops, mobile phones, or wireless printers via a wireless network using high-frequency signals connected to an access point which also serves as a gateway to the business network or for Internet access.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.